isamabdullah88/DSpinGNN/README.md

 # DSpinGNN: Disentangled Spin Graph Neural Network for 2D Magnetism

 This repository contains the implementation of DSpinGNN, an $E(3)$-equivariant Graph Neural Network developed as the core research of my MS Physics thesis.
-Building upon a foundational implementation of NequIP, this project extends equivariant architectures to simultaneously predict interatomic potentials and magnetic exchange interactions in strain-engineered 2D magnetic materials, with a primary focus on **Chromium Triiodide (CrI₃)**.
+Building upon a foundational implementation of DSpinGNN, this project extends equivariant architectures to simultaneously predict interatomic potentials and magnetic exchange interactions in strain-engineered 2D magnetic materials, with a primary focus on **Chromium Triiodide (CrI₃)**.

 ## 🚀 Project Overview